coderefinery/mini-workshop/content/1/code-review.md

 :::{exercise}
-1) Open an issue, describe an idea, then open a pull request that cross-references the issue, then improve the pull request based on feedback.
+1) Open an issue, describe an idea, then open a pull request that cross-references the issue, then improve the pull request based on feedback (as an example, we can try to change one of the colors in the warhol_effect filter).
 2) Compare the following "diff" between two branches that modifies our Notebook.
 View it with and without the [Rich Jupyter Notebook Diffs](https://github.blog/changelog/2023-03-01-feature-preview-rich-jupyter-notebook-diffs/)